 – Pema Chodron

-Last week I had the opportunity to visit the National Civil Rights Museum in Memphis, Tennessee.
+Several years ago I had the opportunity to visit the National Civil Rights Museum in Memphis, Tennessee.
 I grew up in the ’60s in Chicago.
 It was a turbulent time in our country’s history.
 There were assassinations of people who many of us considered heroes: Martin Luther King, Jr., John F. Kennedy, and Robert Kennedy.
 Violent riots in Detroit, Chicago, Baltimore, Washington D.C. and many other cities.
 The Cuban missile crisis put us on the brink of global nuclear war.
 There were dozens of campus protests against the Vietnam War, one of which led to the killing of students by National Guard troops in Ohio.
 And the federal government sent National Guard troops to Alabama to challenge a state’s refusal to allow school integration.
 And more.

 There was tremendous polarization at the time.
 Not necessarily based on political party, and not only on race.
 But there was also a deep generational polarization.
 And polarization based on support and opposition to the Vietnam War.

-This year marks the 50th anniversary of the end of that decade.
 Many people thought that our country would never recover from this decade.
 But we did.
 Things changed.
 Some issues were resolved.
 Others persisted.

 One of the reasons things changed the way they did is because people (lots of people) took action.
 Some of those people were killed for speaking up and taking action.
 Others suffered retribution and paid a price in other ways.